fangfufu/Physical-Mute-Button/README.md

 # Physical-Mute-Button
-This is an Arduino sketch for a physical mute button suitable for Zoom and Microsoft Team.
+This is an Arduino sketch for a physical mute button suitable for Zoom and Microsoft Teams.

 ## Hardware requirement
 You need a M5Stack Atom Matrix.
 You can buy them from various places.
 I have listed a few